-We received one response to our consultation; from CCWater.
-We considered this response before making the decision to vary Icosa's appointment.
+We received two responses to our consultation; from the Consumer Council for Water ("CCWater") and the Environment Agency.
+We considered these responses before making the decision to vary Icosa's appointment.
 The points raised in the response are set out below.